 Miss Excel is a fantastic example of someone who effectively built an audience on social media and then used this to sell her course.

-Paid ads are the fastest way to get your course in front of your audience.
-By paying to promote your product, you can skip the audience-building steps mentioned above.
+Paid ads are the fastest way to get your course in front of a new audience.
+By paying to promote your product, you can skip the audience-building steps mentioned in this article.
+The biggest channels are Meta Ads (Including Instagram and Facebook ads) and Google Ads.

-Here’s how a typical paid ads funnel works for an online course:
+Here’s how a typical paid ads sales funnel works for an online course:

 Create a free lead magnet or an affordable version of your course